 Budgeting and Fundraising

-Funding—or the lack thereof—will often dictate the outings that are possible; so it’s important to identify resources available concurrently with planning the outings your outdoor club would like to pursue.
+Funding often dictates the outings that are possible.
+It’s important to identify resources available while you plan the trips your outdoor club would like to experience.

 6 Illustrations T2T-09.png